-System Function Blocks are logic blocks (similar to SFCs) that perform basic tasks when called by the user program.
-The table below lists the execution times of the SFBs that are supported by WinLC.
+System Function Blocks are logic blocks (similar to SFCs) that perform basic tasks when called by the control program.
+The following table lists the execution times of the SFBs that are supported by WinLC.
 You must provide a data block (DB) when you call an SFB.